 Traditional dress for the game of croquet is white attire with flat-soled shoes.
-At Meadowood white collared shirts for men, white shirts for women.
-White or light beige pants or shorts and flats and flat-soled shoes are required.
+At Meadowood white collared shirts for men, white shirts for women, white or light beige pants or shorts and flat-soled shoes are required.
 (Unfortunately no wedges, please.)

 Tournament croquet requires a 105 x 84 foot lawn, upon which players hit two one-pound balls clockwise through a series of six wickets and then back again before pegging out.
 Players earn points up to a maximum of 26 with time limits ranging from two hours to no time limits at all.
 Tournament croquet at Meadowood is played on two full-size, world-class lawns.
 For newcomers to croquet, we use four half-size courts and recommend that players start with California Golf Croquet, which is an easy-to-learn version of the sport with good strategy and tactics which make the game exciting to play.